Michaelgathara/autodoc/README.md

 # AutoDoc Generator

 AutoDoc Generator is a VSCode extension that uses AI to automatically generate documentation for your functions as you write them.
-It detects when you pause typing, analyzes your code, and inserts meaningful docstrings using the latest LLMs via OpenRouter.
+It detects when you pause typing, analyzes your code, and inserts meaningful docstrings using the LLM of your choice via OpenRouter.

 ## Features